avezzu/caladan-ARM/README.md

 sudo ./scripts/setup_machine.sh
 ```

 5) Run Caladan with the following command.
-In case Caladan is not started on the Bluefield-2, the NIC-PCI address and the NUMA node may have to be adjusted.
+Depending on your hardware setup, the NIC-PCI address and the NUMA node may have to be adjusted.

 ```
 ./start_caladan.sh